What the Bible Says about Depression & Anxiety

 I have heard this scripture sometimes used as motivating counsel for people struggling with depression, anxiety and other life challenges.
 The premise is that life is a constant "spiritual battle" and we need to stay alert and motivated so "the enemy" doesn't destroy our lives.
-Other times I've heard this used to "fight" for new breakthroughs in your life.
+Other times, I've heard this used to "fight" for new breakthroughs in your life.

-While there may be some value in those thoughts, but if you are living with depression, anxiety or any other mental health stressors here are a couple of different angles to help understand what it means to "fight the good fight."
+There may be some value in those thoughts, but if you are living with depression, anxiety or any other mental health stressors here are a couple of different angles to help understand what it means to "fight the good fight."

 1. Spiritual Fighting Creates More Weakness and Exhaustion.

 The context of this counsel (fight to keep the enemy at bay or personal breakthrough) can subtly associate depression and anxiety related stressors as a sign of defeat and loosing to "the enemy" (devil, demonic forces).
-Then, I have seen this lead people to wrestle with judgmental introspection, or examining from others, on why their losing "the fight."
+Then, I have seen this lead people to wrestle with judgmental introspection, or examining from others, on why they’re losing "the fight."
 The questions point to, "How's your time with the Lord?" or "How's your prayer life?" or "Is there anything in your life you need to get right with God?".
 In the end, it's a spiritual disciplines problem and the blame is on the person not "fighting" or not doing enough of to "break off" the depression or anxiety.
 It implies ...
 "You do your part and God will do His."

 Faith is not motivated by behavior, it's actually inspired by belonging.